Juanmcuello/mina-multi_server/README.md

 ## Usage

-Set a `servers` array in your deploy.rb with the hostnames of the servers where you want the tasks to be executed on.
+When using `mina-multi_server`, there is no need to set a `domain` var as Mina requires, just set a `servers` array in your deploy.rb with the hostnames of the servers where you want the tasks to be executed on.

-When using `mina-multi_server`, there is no need to set a `domain` var as Mina requires.

 ```ruby